mrmanna/react-redux-express-tictactoe/README.md

 2. Global Action Dispatching control
 3. Application objects and components property mapping with its state through Reducing functions

 In this application you can find the whole game state is managed from a top container component Tictactoe and decides what actions should go to what component. e.g. the main **action** of this game is **selectingbox** (either O or X by a user) and if once the box is selected other can not undo it.
 On selection we have to check is it a winning move or not.
-So on this action what are states changes:
+So on this action what are the states that changes:

  -  GAME_STATE => RUNNING| DRAW | WON
  -  CURRENT_USER_STATE  =>  FIRST USER (O) | SECOND USER (X)